 For a study, researchers measured over a two-week period the emotional states of 118 women between the ages of 18 to 58 being treated for anorexia nervosa.
 Those in the study not only suffered from negative emotions, but also felt emotionally positive, having a sense of pride over being able to maintain and exceed their weight-loss goals.

 “What we think happens is that positive emotions become exaggerated and are rewarding these maladaptive behaviors,” says Edward Selby, assistant professor of psychology at Rutgers.

-“Since only about one-third of women recover after treatment, what we need to do is gain a better understanding of why these positive emotions become so strongly associated with weight loss rather than with a healthy association such as family, school, or relationships.”
+“Since only about one-third of women recover after treatment, what we need to do is gain a better understanding of why these positive emotions become so strongly associated with weight loss rather than with a healthy association such as family, school, or relationships,” Selby says.

-Previous research into eating disorders has focused mainly on how negative emotions, like being sad, angry, or having a lack of control contribute to anorexia, an emotional disorder characterized by an obsessive desire to lose weight by refusing to eat.
+Previous research into eating disorders has focused mainly on how negative emotions like being sad or angry, or having a lack of control contribute to anorexia, an emotional disorder characterized by an obsessive desire to lose weight by refusing to eat.